cis5710/cis5710-homework/hw0/README.md

 ### Test your code

 The `make run` command will run your program under spike, displaying the input string beforehand and afterwards.
-This is the command we will use to test your code, so make sure it works correctly.
+This is the command we will use to test your code.

 You should also try other strings than the one we've provided to **make sure your program works for all of the printable ASCII characters** (decimal values 32-126).